philiplb/CRUDlex/docs/manual/datatypes.rst

 * INT

 In order to display a proper selection UI and represent the the value from the other table, a few more fields are needed.
-Those are the *table* telling CRUDlex where to look for the, representation, the *nameField* describing which field to use from the other table to display the selected value and last, the referenced *entity*.
+Those are the *nameField* describing which field to use from the other table to display the selected value and last, the referenced *entity*.